makeabilitylab/makeabilitylabwebsite/README.md

 ### Manual Installation (In the event that Docker fails to run)
 Proceed to the manual installation instructions [here](https://docs.google.com/document/d/1LJPSSZA0kLzUX34pq4TgYP406bGH_1JhBtFLEPax7a8/edit?usp=sharing)

-## Setting up Docker in PyCharm
+## PyCharm
 We recommend using PyCharm as an IDE.
+You can use PyCharm regardless of whether you setup PyCharm to run directly with Docker or to run the website server.
+(Note: Jon uses PyCharm for dev but not with Docker integration or to run the website server).

+### Configuring PyCharm to run with Docker (optional)
 Note that in order to configure PyCharm with Docker, you must have the professional version.
-Students can get this for free at: https://www.jetbrains.com/student/
+Students can get this for free at: https://www.jetbrains.com/student/.

-### IDE Configuration
 1. You must first configure Docker.
 Right click on Docker->Settings and then enable daemon on tcp://localhost:2375 [link](https://intellij-support.jetbrains.com/hc/en-us/community/posts/207465185-Pycharm-Docker-and-connection-refused)
 1. Then, in Pycharm, select 'Open New Project'.
 Select the root directory of this project for the file.
 2. Go to Run > Edit Configurations.
 In the side window, go to Defaults > Docker > Dockerfile.
 3. Click on the `...` by Server.
 Select the `Docker for [your OS here]` option.
 Click `OK` to finish.